whitfin/cachex/docs/overview.md

 {:ok, nil} = Cachex.get(:my_cache, "my_key")
 ```

 It's worth noting here that the actions supported by the Cachex API have an automatically generated "unsafe" equivalent (i.e. appended with `!`).
-These options will unpack the returned tuple, and return values directly.
+These options will unpack the returned tuple, and return values directly:

 ```elixir
 # calling by default will return a tuple